HoferSimon/Dinosaur/README.md

 Description:

-This Webiste will show every dinosaur, including their name, species, and other information.
+This Webiste will show every dinosaur, including their name, species, and other information